ross-u/React-Code-Along-Project-Managemet-Client-Done/README.md

   getAllProjects = () => {}

   componentDidMount() {
-    //  fetch the data from API befor initial render this.getAllProjects();
+    //  fetch the data from API before initial render, and save it in the state this.getAllProjects();
   }

   render() {